BugBuster1701/contao-visitors-bundle/INSTALLATION_EN.md

 There are two types of installation.

-* with the Contao-Manger, only for Contao Managed-Editon
+* with the Contao-Manager, only for Contao Managed-Editon
 * via the command line, for Contao Standard-Edition and Managed-Editon